ziqiaow/ziqiaow.github.io/_pages/about.md

 Research directions include but not limited to multi-omics data integration, polygenic risk score analysis, modeling of gene–environment interactions, and Mendelian randomization studies for causal inference.
 There will be opportunities to collaborate with the Department of Statistics, School of Data Science, and UVA Comprehensive Cancer Center.

-For graduate students, you can apply for our PhD program here: [UVA Biomedical Sciences PhD program](https://med.virginia.edu/bims/)
+If you're interested in joining our graduate program, we invite you to apply here: [UVA Biomedical Sciences PhD program](https://med.virginia.edu/bims/)

 ### Research summary
 I study how genetics, genomics, and environmental factors together drive the development of human diseases.
 I specialize in statistical methodology developments, data analysis, and theoretical investigations, and my research typically utilizes large-scale datasets from biobanks and epidemiological studies that include molecular genetic and genomic data, along with human behavioral and lifestyle factors.